rage/cyber-security-base-19/data/module-3/part-1/index.md

 ### Project description

-In the first course project, your task is to create a web application that has at least five different flaws from the OWASP [top ten list](https://owasp.org/www-project-top-ten/) as well as their fixes.
+In the first course project, your task is to create a web application that has at least 5 different flaws from the OWASP [top ten list](https://owasp.org/www-project-top-ten/) as well as their fixes.
 The application should have a backend.

 OWASP recently updated its list and there are now two lists: 2017 and 2021.